aleksandr-vin/aleksandr-vin.github.io/_posts/2025-09-13-managing-the-situation-on-the-shore.md

        2. bottom time,
        3. any warnings
        4. was it air or Nitrox
+       5. was there other dives today?
-       5. and keep it close to the diver.
+       6. and keep it close to the diver.
     2. also to check what remaining pressure is on the diver’s scuba set and if it is working.
 21. You wait for ambulance and can make a spot area clean of other scuba sets etc. (EMS take a lot of space!)